-- a.
-The District will reimburse teachers for the reasonable cost of any clothing, dentures, eyeglasses, hearing aids, or other similar items which are damaged or destroyed as a result of an assault and/or battery suffered by a teacher while the teacher is acting in the discharge of his/her duties within the scope of his/her employment. - b.
-Further, the City School District, as provided by Section 3023 of the Education Law, shall save harmless teachers and employees from bodily injury and property damage claims arising out of all activities performed in the course of their employment. - 5. a.
-The District shall include three Association appointees in the annual Code of Conduct review. - b.
-Each Principal shall meet with the Association Faculty
+a.
+The District will reimburse teachers for the reasonable cost of any clothing, dentures, eyeglasses, hearing aids, or other similar items which are damaged or destroyed as a result of an assault and/or battery suffered by a teacher while the teacher is acting in the discharge of the duties within the scope of District employment.

+b.
+Further, the District, as provided by Section 3023 of the Education Law, shall save harmless teachers and employees from bodily injury and property damage claims arising out of all activities performed in the course of their employment.

+5. a.
+The District shall include three Association appointees in the annual Code of Conduct review.

-Representative(s) to establish a procedure for informing the representatives of assaults, suspensions, thefts and other violations of the Code of Conduct.
+b.
+Each Principal shall meet with the Association Faculty Representative(s) to establish a procedure for informing the representatives of assaults, suspensions, thefts, and other violations of the Code of Conduct.
 Student names may not be shared in all cases.

-- c.
-Whenever there is a police report germane to a 16-year-old or older student's long-term suspension, it is the home school's responsibility to transmit this to the student's new location as part of the suspension process. - d.
+c.
+Whenever there is a police report germane to a 16-yearold or older student's long-term suspension, it is the home school's responsibility to transmit this to the student's new location as part of the suspension process.

+d.
 Crimes committed in schools will be pursued as crimes committed elsewhere, to the extent the District has the right to press charges for those crimes.
-In all other events, the District will fully support the teacher who chooses to press charges on his/her own behalf. - e.
-In order to provide for early intervention for students, the adoption of any school-wide character education or behavior intervention program shall be included in the school's School Comprehensive Educational Plan that is subject to SBPT approval. - f.
-The District and the Association shall hold joint inservice for principals and Association Faculty Representatives about SAVE legislation and associated contractual provisions.
+In all other events, the District will fully support the teacher who chooses to press charges as an individual.

+e.
+In order to provide for early intervention for students, the adoption of any school-wide character education or behavior intervention program shall be included in the school's School Comprehensive Educational Plan that is subject to SBPT approval.